Denito37/Denito37/README.md

 - 🫡 Hi, I’m @Denito37
-  - I’m a front-end web developer with the intent of making visually appealing web designs that are easy to use for the user.
+  - I’m a front-end web developer with the intent of making visually appealing websites that are simple to use.

 - 💍 I’m interested in:
   - Web design